The Verstehen Approach is one of the methods of doing sociological research.

 Verstehen is a German word that means ‘understanding’ or ‘comprehension’ of sociological issues and problems.

-A German sociologist Max Weber has developed this particular method or approach of sociological understanding and research.
+A German sociologist Max Weber has developed this particular method or approach to sociological understanding and research.

 Max Weber was of the view that Sociology must model itself on the natural sciences as far as possible.
 Since the subject matter of sociology is fundamentally different from the other sciences; it calls for an interpretative and subjective approach.